Mark Uth

-Mark-Alexander Uth (born 24 August 1991) is a German professional footballer who plays as a striker for Bundesliga club 1.
-FC Köln.
-At the international level, he played for the Germany national team.
-Once-capped by Germany U20 in 2010, Uth was called up to the senior team in 2018, making one appearance as well.
+Mark-Alexander Uth (born 24 August 1991) is a German former professional footballer who played as a forward.
+He also made one appearance with the German national team.

 Club career

 Youth

 Uth started playing football at TuS Langel, a small club based in the south of Cologne.
 Having joined 1.
 FC Köln in 2004, he left in 2007 for Viktoria Köln.

 1. FC Köln II

 In 2009, he returned to 1.
 FC Köln and was promoted to the second team playing in the fourth-tier Regionalliga West in 2010.
 After good performances there, he became a member of the first team's squad for the 2011–12 Bundesliga season, but did not make an appearance.
 Because the club had several further young strikers, it was decided that Uth could leave the club.

 SC Heerenveen

 In May 2012, it was announced that Uth had signed for SC Heerenveen on a three-year contract.

 He scored a hat-trick while playing on loan for Heracles Almelo in their match against RKC Waalwijk on 28 September 2013.